 This free course was written by Eric Addae-Kyeremeh and Payam Rezaie.

-Some of the content in this week has been redeveloped from the following resources:
+Some of the content in this session has been redeveloped from the following resources:

 Except for third party materials and otherwise stated (see terms and conditions), this content is made available under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 Licence.

 The material acknowledged below is Proprietary and used under licence (not subject to Creative Commons Licence).
 Grateful acknowledgement is made to the following sources for permission to reproduce material in this free course: